Nhoya/YADP/README.md

 ##Debian <= 8 and others distros without yad in the repos

-yad is officially in the repository of Debian starting from Debian 9 so if you are running a version of debian <= 8 you have to compile it from source so go here https://code.google.com/p/yad/downloads and downlaod latest source version
+yad is officially in the repository of Debian starting from Debian 9 so if you are running a version of debian <= 8 you have to compile it from source so go here https://code.google.com/p/yad/downloads and download the latest source version

 #solve dependencies for yad: